EPA (EICOSAPENTAENOIC ACID)

 Possibly Effective for

-- Treating borderline personality disorder, a mood disorder.
-EPA seems to lower aggressiveness and to relieve depression somewhat in women with this disorder.
+- A mental disorder marked by unstable mood and behavior (borderline personality disorder).
+Taking eicosapentaenoic acid seems to slightly lower aggressiveness and slightly relieve depression in women with this mood disorder.

 Possibly Ineffective for